Skip to content

 18. Mountain Barbet

 The mountain barbet is a species of bird found only on the Southeast Asian island of Borneo.
-It is a member of the family Megalaimidae, which is made up of a variety of brightly colored birds.
+It is a member of the family Megalaimidae, which comprises a variety of brightly colored birds.

-This species is specially adapted to living in tropical environments and is usually found in lowland and montane forests.
-These habitats are typically moist and humid, and provide the mountain barbet with a plentiful food supply.
+This species is specially adapted to tropical environments and is usually found in lowland and montane forests.
+These habitats are typically moist and humid, providing the mountain barbet with a plentiful food supply.

 In addition to its colorful feathers, the mountain barbet is also known for its impressive vocalizations.
 It produces a range of loud, chirping sounds that can be heard from far away.